 2. Because sin in the mind is a fruit of the same moral defect that produces deeds of sin.

-That some sins are worse than others is both patently obvious and thoroughly biblical.
-Scripture plainly teaches this, for example, when it tells us the sin of Judas was greater than the sin of Pilate (John 19:11).
+it tells us the sin of Judas was greater than the sin of Pilate (John 19:11).

 Christ was teaching us to view our own secret sins with the same moral revulsion we feel for wanton acts of public sin.